discordjs/guide/guide/preparations/setting-up-a-bot-application.md

 In that section, there's a field labeled "Token".
 Click the "click to reveal" link in order to view your token.
 Copy and save your token in a safe place, because you'll need it for later.
 Don't worry if you do happen to lose your token - you can always go back to this page and view it again, as well as generate a new one, if necessary.

+### What is a token, anyway?

 A token is essentially your bot's password; it's what your bot uses to login to Discord.
 With that being said, **it is vital that you do not ever share this token with anybody, purposely or accidentally**.
 If someone does manage to get a hold of your token, they can use your bot as if it were theirs - this means they can perform malicious acts with it.
-Allow me to give you an elaborate.
+Allow me to elaborate.

 ### Token leak scenario